 The CDC offers guidance on prudent timelines for different scenarios.

 If an employee has a fever and a cough but then gets better without COVID-19 testing or medical care, they would be allowed to return to work under the following conditions:

 • Three days have passed since their recovery, which means their fever is resolved without the use of fever-reducing medication and their respiratory symptoms have improved; and

 • At least seven days have passed since they first experienced symptoms

 An employee who is medically confirmed to have COVID-19 and is showing symptoms.
 In this instance, the worker would be allowed to return to work if:

 • Their fever has been resolved without the use of fever-reducing medications;

 • Their respiratory symptoms have improved (for example, cough or shortness of breath);

-• They have had two negative COVID-19 tests
+• They have had a negative COVID-19 test.

 We look forward to welcoming you back into our restaurants.
 We’ve missed you and we appreciate your support, it kept us motivated to get back up and running.
 We’ve learned a lot since closing our doors, maybe one of the greatest lessons was that only great things come when a community comes together.
 We will continue to get through this together, it's working.
 New York City always comes back.